humanmade/aws-analytics/README.md

 }
 ```

-Those attributes and metrics can be later queried via elasticsearch.
+The optional 3rd parameter allows you to simulataneously update the endpoint data as if calling `Altis.Analytics.updateEndpoint()`.
+These attributes, metrics and endpoint data can be later queried via Elasticsearch.

 **`Altis.Analytics.updateAudiences()`**